E-wallace0001/Temporal-FX/README.md

 # Temporal-FX
-Video effects written in python for the application of non-temporal effects
+Video effects written in python for the exploration of temporal effects

 This is an experimental video effect playing with non-linear time.